Imagimob/AFarCloud/README.md

 The backend code consists of a few microservices written in python that receive input from the LoRa network provider and communicate with each-other over MQTT.
 The services process raw input from the sensors into high level json structures and forward the data to the AFarCloud platform in a suitable format.

-The data is also captured locally in a Postgres database (or optionally InfluxDB) and can be visualized using Grafana allowing some basic usage of the solution independently of the AFarCloud infrastructure.
+The data is also captured locally in a Postgres database (or optionally InfluxDB) and can be visualized using Grafana, allowing some basic usage of the solution independently of the AFarCloud infrastructure if needed.

 ![Visualization in Grafana](./media/grafana.png)